fac-23/be-kind_re-mind/report.md

-# Introduction
+# Introduction ✨

-What are you building?
+## What are you building?

-An app to remind users to take their medication, that encourages users to meet their medication goals and take their medication consistently
+* An app to remind users to take their medication, that encourages users to meet their medication goals and take their medication consistently.

-Why are you building it?
+## Why are you building it?
-To have a positive impact on people's health, automate their current solution and prevent them missing medication from a changed routine
+* To have a positive impact on people's health, automate their current solution and prevent them missing medication from a changed routine.

 ## Project scope
-What are you not building?
+### What are you not building?
-Not building a full health with other things such as appointments, therapy, surgergy etc.
+* Not building a full health with other things such as appointments, therapy, surgergy etc.

-How did you decide what features were important?
+### How did you decide what features were important?
-We focused just on what was needed to remind the users about their medications
+* We focused just on what was needed to remind the users about their medications.
+* Feedback from our user testing decided which features were essential to include.
+* In our design sprint we prioritised our ideas with Miro.

 ## Project plan
-How are you going to structure your sprints?
+### How are you going to structure your sprints?
+* Focus on core user stories and break them down into issues.
+* Use actual and estimate to calculate velocity.
+* 2 build sprints with a review at the end of build 1.
+* Assigning role to each team member.
-What order are you going to build in?
+### What order are you going to build in?
+* Front end first, authenication and then features.
+* Feature prioritisation: add/delete medicines, heatmap/record tracker, in app notifications, external notifications, reminder of how much medicine is left, reward garden.
-How did user research inform your plan?
+### How did user research inform your plan?
+* We did user research to understand what they would want from an app using open questions.
+We then built a prototype based on this information and went back to the users to get their thoughts on the prototype.
+Following this we altered the prototype to suit the needs of the users.

 ## Requirement analysis
-How will you ensure your project is accessible to as many users as possible?
+### How will you ensure your project is accessible to as many users as possible?
+* Create an issue on accessibility to remind us to review before the end of the project.
+* Run lighthouse report.
+* Navigate the app by keyboard only.

-Are there any legal or regulatory requirements you should consider?
+### Are there any legal or regulatory requirements you should consider?
+* GDPR - dealing with personal data.

 ## Project learnings
-Did your team work effectively?
+### Did your team work effectively?
+*
-What would you do differently next time?
+### What would you do differently next time?
+*

 ## Research and findings
-What did you find out from user testing?
+### What did you find out from user testing?
+* Streak was favoured in the user research, users liked to be able to track their progress and see which days they had missed.
+* Verified the navigagtion of our pages, "everything was 2 clicks away".
+* All users wanted an option to reschedule a notification if the current time was not convenient.
+* Liked the colour scheme.
+* Wanted some level of security and privacy.

 ## Project outcomes
-Were your assumptions right or wrong?
+### Were your assumptions right or wrong?

 ## Recommendations and conclusions
 What features would you prioritise to build next?